katcipis/sophia/essays/learning-go.md

 Of course, enabling you to write solutions to difficult problems without imposing overheads on you.
-C for example has almost no abstractions, if you need to express abstractions it is not trivial to do that.
+C for example has almost no abstractions, if you need to express abstractions it is not trivial to do that and requires a lot of attention to detail.

-The idea is not to have no abstractions, but only the minimum required to solve problems elegantly.
+The idea is not "no abstractions", but only the minimum required to solve problems elegantly.
 A good example is Lua, where almost everything is represented as tables.
-A modules is just a function that returns a table mapping names to functions (or anything you want, modules can even just return a boolean if that makes sense to you).
+A module is just a function that returns a table mapping names to functions (or anything you want, modules can even just return a boolean if that makes sense to you).

-There is abstractions on this, but as few as possible, and you can still do everything (and more) that you used to do with languages that have more abstractions (like Python and Javascript, for example).
+There is a abstraction on this, but it is very simple, and you can still do everything (and more) that you used to do with languages that have more abstractions (like Python and Javascript, for example).

-Even the global namespace in Lua is just a table, so doing fun meta-programming stuff is explicit and trivial (although not recommended :-) on most cases).
+Even the global namespace in Lua is just a table, so doing fun meta-programming stuff is explicit and trivial (although not recommended on most cases).

 The idea here is not to focus on Lua, but it is another language where simplicity is beautifully expressed.